 - Another prey (rodent or something else) is caught by your cat and the owl wants to snatch it

-Basically these are the only two reasons as to why an owl would attack a cat.
+These are the only two reasons why an owl would attack a cat.
 These birds won’t lurk around your pet out of curiosity.
 So if your own kitty’s way too curious, be sure to not allow it outdoors on its own without supervision.

 Do owls eat cats?

-As such, don’t hope that the owl will steal your cat’s caught prey and fly away with it.
-Both animals will engage in a fight and chances are the owl will choose the cat as its main prey.
+As such, don’t hope the owl will steal your cat’s caught prey and fly away with it.
+Both animals will engage in a fight, and chances are the owl will choose the cat as its main prey.